codingtuto/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe
-Artificial Intelligence based Tic Tac Toe made as a website in html, css and vanilla javascript
+Artificial Intelligence based Tic Tac Toe made as a website in html, css and vanilla javascript!